 We use the Siteimprove service to monitor the availability of the website, the functioning of links and the visibility of the website on search engines.

-The serving premises shall have, in view of the extent and quality of the activity, an adequate number of staff to ensure efficient supervision and maintenance of order.
+The serving premises must have, in view of the extent and quality of the activity, an adequate number of staff to ensure efficient supervision and maintenance of order.
 Staff must supervise compliance with the prohibitions and limitations set in the Alcohol Act and be responsible for maintaining order on the licenced premises.

 The licence holder must be represented on the licensed premises by a responsible manager appointed by the licence holder or other person assigned to this duty by the licence holder if the premises are open to the public.
 The responsible manager or other designated person must be aged 18 or older.
-Persons who sell alcoholic beverages or who participate in the supervision of the retail sale or serving of alcoholic beverages must not be under the influence of alcohol or any other intoxicating substance when performing their job duties.

 Persons who were qualified as responsible managers of licensed premises pursuant to section 21b of the old Alcohol Act (1143/1994) at the time when the new Alcohol Act entered into force on 1 March 2018 shall be deemed to fulfil the qualification requirements specified for the alcohol proficiency certificate in the new Act.
 Also, an alcohol proficiency certificate issued while the old Alcohol Act was in force shall be considered sufficient proof of knowledge of the Alcohol Act.